cxcandid/GeorefExtension/README.md

 Virtual raster files (VRT) can be overwritten at any time, making iterative georeferencing easy.
 By iterative georeferencing, I mean repeatedly adding and removing GCPs and refreshing the resulting image in QGIS.
-This means that the image does not lose any blending mode settings that may have been set and retains the correct layer order.
+This means that the image does not lose any settings for the blend mode and retains the correct layer order.

 ### 3.) **Clipping the georeferenced image** with a QGIS feature geometry